tenzir/threatbus/apps/stix-shifter/README.md

 STIX-Shifter Threat Bus
 =======================

-This app bridges the gap between Threat Bus and commercial security tools by leveraging [STIX-Shifter](https://github.com/opencybersecurityalliance/stix-shifter).
+This app bridges the gap between Threat Bus and various security tools by leveraging [STIX-Shifter](https://github.com/opencybersecurityalliance/stix-shifter).

-STIX-Shifter is a tool and library to transform STIX patterns into native queries for a variety of (mostly) commercial tools, like [IBM QRadar](https://www.ibm.com/security/security-intelligence/qradar) or [Splunk](https://www.splunk.com/).
-Since Threat Bus itself primarily focuses on open-source tools, this app now provides a simple way to use intelligence from Threat Bus with the commercial tools of your choice.
+STIX-Shifter is a tool and library to transform STIX patterns into native queries for a variety of (mostly commercial) security tools, like [IBM QRadar](https://www.ibm.com/security/security-intelligence/qradar) or [Splunk](https://www.splunk.com/).
+This app connects STIX-Shifter with Threat Bus and provides a simple way to communicate with the commercial tools of your choice via Threat Bus.

 ## How It Works